knowledge | 22 December 2021 |

 - a company secretary, who is a natural person, must be at least 18 years old; and

 - a director will be required to provide the Companies Registration Office (the “CRO”) with the director’s PPSN (or equivalent ID) when presenting certain documents.
-This is intended to ensure that there is no confusion as to the identify of a director where common names are frequently encountered by the CRO.
+This is intended to ensure that there is no confusion as to the identity of a director where common names are frequently encountered by the CRO.
+However, this provision of the Act (relating to PPSNs) has been omitted from the commencement order that has been made for all other provisions of the Act, from 6 July 2022.

 As mentioned, many additional submissions have been made to the Department to remove what are considered to be anomalies in the 2014 Act and it is hoped that many more of these as-yet-unimplemented changes will be addressed in future legislative measures.
 To take one example, a domestic merger of companies is possible under the 2014 Act (and is well-used in practice), provided one company is a company limited by shares so that (for example) two designated activity companies cannot merge under the process.

 When the 2014 Act was being developed in 2012, the then Minister for Jobs, Enterprise and Innovation emphasised that the (then) Bill would “make it easier for companies to know and understand their legal obligations … implement a series of major reforms to reduce red tape ... make it easier and cheaper to run a company in Ireland and … make a real difference to our international competitiveness.”
 Broadly speaking the 2014 Act achieved those objectives and the changes discussed above, when commenced, will further those worthy and helpful aims, with the hope that future legislative measures will address the remaining anomalies.

 This document has been prepared by McCann FitzGerald LLP for general guidance only and should not be regarded as a substitute for professional advice.
 Such advice should always be taken before acting on any of the matters discussed.